shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 ## Scanning

-Both the Channel and VFO screens support scanning, but their operation is slighly different.
+Both the Channel and VFO screens support scanning, but their operation is slightly different.

 ### Channel scanning